oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 #### Elaboration of Oberon+ concurrency

 From the previous sections we can conclude, that message passing based on channels is a good fit for Oberon (in terms of simplicity and congruence with polymorphic message handling), and that this concept was well studied and established as an improvement over low-level concurrency primitives.
 But we also saw that also monitors should be considered for good reasons, because even in Go, low-level synchronization primitives are still more frequentely used than channels, and there are problems where channels are too complicated, even considering their duality with monitors.
-Where Wirth in 1978 concluded, that there was "no clear favorite way to express and control concurrency, and hence no set of language constructs that clearly offered themselves for inclusion" [4], this situation has changed today, more than fourty years later.
+Where Wirth in 1978 concluded, that there was "no clear favorite way to express and control concurrency, and hence no set of language constructs that clearly offered themselves for inclusion" [4], this situation has changed today, more than forty years later.

 Also the findings in [33] and [35], and the feedback from public discussions about previous versions of this paper [30] have been taken into consideration.